Rocket Dive

 "Rocket Dive" is the eighth single by Japanese musician hide, the first to bear the hide with Spread Beaver name, released on January 28, 1998.
 It reached number 4 on the Oricon Singles Chart and was the 33rd best-selling single of the year.
 It has been certified double platinum by the RIAJ for sales over 500,000 copies.

 The song's name and intro are a homage to Kiss' "Rocket Ride".
 Its music video was directed by Shūichi Tan, who went on to direct the video for hide's next single, "Pink Spider".

 On May 2, 2007, the single was re-released with a slightly different cover.
 On December 8, 2010, it was re-released again as part of the third releases in "The Devolution Project", which was a release of hide's original eleven singles on picture disc vinyl.

+"Rocket Dive" is the last single to be released in hide's lifetime, as it was released four months before his death on May 2, 1998.

 Reception

 "Rocket Dive" reached number 4 on the Oricon Singles Chart.
 By the end of 1998 it sold 690,220 copies, making it the 33rd best-selling single of the year.
 The single was certified gold by the RIAJ in February 1998, platinum in May 1998, and double platinum in February 2020 for sales over 500,000.

-It was used as the opening theme song for the 1998 anime series AWOL -Absent Without Leave- and appears on its soundtrack.
+It was used as the opening theme song for the 1998 anime series AWOL -Absent Without Leave- and appeared on its soundtrack.
 It was the theme song of the Fuji TV variety show Rocket Live, which aired from October 2012 to March 2013.